infi-nl/everybody-codes/README.md

 "_Do you accept.... pull requests?_"
 Of couse!
-Buy it isn't the primary goal, so rather focus on the exercise itself.
+But it isn't the primary goal, so rather focus on the exercise itself.
 Should you have - after the exercise - some suggestions for how to improve, or would you like to correct a typo: keep them PR's coming!
 Or open an issue if you have questions.